atomheartother/atomheartother.github.io/_posts/2018-07-12-CPPDynLib.md

 }
 {% endhighlight%}

 Now that we have this class, we can use it in our C API in order to have a single codebase for everything.
-We'll need to add a methot to initialize the library, and one to close it:
+We'll need to add a method to initialize the library, and one to close it:

 {% highlight c++ %}
 // main.cpp